Overlap in Observational Studies with High-Dimensional Covariates: Introduction

-In this paper, we explore the population implications of overlap, arguing that this assumption has strong implications when there are many covariates.
-In particular, we focus on the strict overlap assumption, which asserts that the propensity score is bounded away from 0 and 1 with probability 1, and which is essential for the performance guarantees of common modern semiparametric estimators.
-Although strict overlap appears to be a local constraint that bounds the propensity score for each unit in the population, we show that it implies global restrictions on the discrepancy between the covariate distributions in the treated and control populations.
-In our main result, we derive explicit bounds on the average imbalance in covariate means.
-In several cases, we are able to show that, as the dimension of the covariates grows, strict overlap implies that the average imbalance in covariate means converges to zero.
+We formalize this curse of dimensionality argument and demonstrate that there are strong implications of overlap when there are many covariates.
+In particular, we focus on the strict overlap assumption, which asserts that the propensity score is bounded away from zero and one with probability one.
+While this appears to be a local constraint, we show that strict overlap implies global restrictions on the discrepancy between the covariate distributions in the treated and control populations.
+To do so, we re-frame strict overlap as bounding a likelihood ratio, which is a well-studied problem in information theory \citep{Hellman1970}.
+Adapting results from \citet{Rukhin1997}, we derive explicit bounds on various types of covariate imbalance, and show that these bounds become more restrictive as the dimension of the covariates grows.
+For example, we show that as the dimension of the covariates grows, strict overlap implies that the covariates must either be highly correlated, or that their means must become arbitrarily close to balance on average.
 To put these results into context, we discuss how the implications of strict overlap intersect with common modeling assumptions, and how our results inform the common practice of trimming in high-dimensional contexts.